Senhua-Liu/Advanced-Programming-Project/README.md

-# 2. Pre-requisites:
+# 2. Used tools:
 - Visual studio code
 - Git
 - Postman
 - MySQL
 - Node
+- Figma
+- StarUML

-# 3. Manual:
+# 3. Manual (run codes on your computer):
+- git clone this project on the computer
+- entre into this folder/project
+- create a database called internship_system on the computer using MySQL Workbench
+-

 # 4. Steps of development:
-- study the subject and list main functionnalities
+- study the subject and list functionalities and make order by their importance & difficulties
 - finish the figma design
+- finish the UML (but abandoned later)
+- finish the frontend (general design)
+- finish the backendNode and develop by checking on the frontend part
+- check generally the whole web application
+- remove unused or unimplemented part from codes
+- write documentation and do other part except the coding part

 ## 4.0 BackEnd Node (used technology)
     node server.js